Columbia, Lexington, Orangeburg, Sumter, Camden, Newberry and Aiken

 When Are You Most Likely to Have a Car Crash?

-The majority of car accidents in South Carolina occur either on the weekend or on a weekday during rush hour, which makes sense as these are the times when roads are most crowded.
+The majority of car accidents in Columbia occur either on the weekend or on a weekday during rush hour, which makes sense as these are the times when roads are most crowded.

-But South Carolina road-travel safety also is affected by holidays, weather, and the time of year.
-Here are some specifics about exactly when car accidents happen in South Carolina, according to the state Department of Transportation:
+But Columbia road-travel safety also is affected by holidays, weather, and the time of year.
+Here are some specifics about exactly when car accidents happen in Columbia, according to the state Department of Transportation: